bachya/pinpress/README.md

 ...returns all tags that have been used *alongside* `tag1` and `tag2`, starting on Jarnuary 1, 2014.

 ## Getting Tags Used Since Last Run

-Every time you run `pinpress tags`, the current date is added to `~/.pinpress`.
-Because of this, running:

 ```bash
 $ pinpress tags last